 Carrie Amelia Moore was born November 25, 1846, in Garrard County, Kentucky, to George and Mary (Campbell) Moore.
 The family relocated to Cass County, Missouri, and during the Civil War, to the Kansas City area.
 There Moore helped nurse those injured at nearby Independence, Missouri.

 Moore married a young Civil War doctor, Charles Gloyd, on November 21, 1867.
 The couple separated shortly before the birth of their daughter, Charlien.
 Gloyd died as a result of alcohol the next year.
 She married David Nation on December 27, 1877.
 They moved to Brazoria County, Texas, to operate a cotton plantation.
-After that venture failed, the Nations moved to Medicine Lodge, Kansas, where he was a minister and she operated a successful hotel.
+After that venture failed, the Nations moved to Medicine Lodge, Kansas, where he was a minister and she became involved in religious and civic activities.
 She organized a local branch of the Woman’s Christian Temperance Union (WCTU), and campaigned for enforcement of the state’s liquor laws.
 Nation was also a supporter of women’s suffrage and women’s rights.

 Nation and her “Home Defenders" conducted their first raid in December 1894 at a local “pharmacy.”
 Nation led the group into the store and announced, “Mr. Day, the ladies of the WCTU want to see what you have in here,” she said.
 “Women, this is whiskey.”
 The women overturned a keg, rolled it out the door, and smashed the contents on the ground, which they lit and burned.
 Armed with a brickbat, Nation attacked as many as six bars in Kiowa in June 1900.
 On December 27, 1900, the women smashed the elaborate bar in the Hotel Carey in Wichita.
 It was here that Nation began using a hatchet.
 After a raid at Enterprise, Nation turned her focus to the capital city.